7 System Elements

 A structured and functioning public‐private governance and coordination system with community development stakeholders as equal partners; collaboratively shepherding all the components of the system.

-- With expert assistance, governance entity should launch in Fall of 2019
+- With expert assistance, governance entity should launch in late 2019/early 2020.

 2019 Task Force

-- Advisory Council, leading to a collaborative government/coordination function
+- Interim System Coordination Team, leading to a permanent collaborative governance/oversight/coordination function

 Systematic access to training, technical assistance, coaching and peer learning to support CDOs to play their roles in every neighborhood.
 Support to Grass Roots Organizations for their important role.
 CDO performance standards and incentives to maintain high performance.
 Clarity and support to intermediaries/support organizations to assure effective delivery of capacity building services.

-- Intermediary System Task Force has looked at an analysis of CDO immediate needs and Intermediary Organization needs and identified some key capacity building needs including data access/data management, fund development and SF Housing Rehab.
+- Intermediary System Task Force has identified some immediate CDO capacity building needs including data access/data management and Single Family Housing Rehab.
+Recommendations are now being developed to respond to these needs.

-- Task Force has developed a “5 Drivers of an Effective Community Development Intermediary System” conceptual framework, as a way of clarifying roles/lanes of the various intermediaries in the larger system.
+- The same Task Force has developed a “5 Drivers of an Effective Community Development Intermediary System” conceptual framework, as a way of clarifying an “ideal” intermediary system.
 Those five drivers are: Advocacy, Capacity, Coordination, Knowledge and Money.
-As these five drivers are developed, they will be consistent with the development of the pilot projects that arose out of the 2018 process, and champion stakeholders will be asked to step forward in 2019 to lead and fully develop the drivers.
+These drivers will be built out by designated intermediary stakeholders and the governance entity, as the system elements themselves are test and finalized.

 2019 Task Force

-- BECDD and CEDAM have formed a statewide Joint Task Force (“Community and Neighborhood Resources”) and recommended a model now in play in 14 states, for a state‐legislated, donation‐based tax credit program to incentivize private donations to community development organizations.
-Work now underway to create a statewide coalition, a CED legislative caucus, and to finalize details of a “Michigan model.”
+- BECDD and CEDAM have formed a statewide Joint Task Force (“Community and Neighborhood Resources”) and recommended a model now in play in 14 states, for a state‐legislated, program to incentivize private donations to community development organizations through tax credits.
+Work is now underway to create a statewide coalition, a CED legislative caucus, and to finalize details of a “Michigan model.”

 2019 Task Force